-Karla Vargas faced this internal struggle.
+Karla Vargas faced this internal struggle in overcoming her fear of business failure.
 After an initial three years of success, the business she had built struggled with competition, a rapidly changing market and internal tensions.
 Devoting more and more time to solving these problems proved a drain on Karla: Her company became a source of pain.

 In that moment of frustration, she created a new business to act as an outlet.
 She was immediately successful, but that achievement did little to ease her grief over what became of her first company.
 Karla needed to learn when it was time to stop and how to move past the pain and loss.
 She booked a trip to Business Mastery.